-We lease our office and laboratory space in The Omeros Building under a lease agreement with BMR-201 Elliott Avenue LLC (BMR).
+We lease office and laboratory spaces in The Omeros Building.
 The initial term of the lease ends in November 2027 and we have two options to extend the lease term, each by five years.
-As of September 30, 2014, the remaining aggregate non-cancelable rent payable under the initial term of the lease is approximately \$59.4 million.
-The deferred rent balance relates to rent deferrals since the inception of our lease.
-Deferred rent is being amortized to research and development and selling, general and administrative expense on a straight-line basis through the term of the lease.
+As of March 31, 2015, the remaining aggregate non-cancelable rent payable under the initial term of the lease was approximately \$57.5 million.
+The deferred rent balance relates to rent deferrals since the inception of our lease and is being amortized to research and development as well as selling, general and administrative expense on a straight-line basis through the initial term of the lease.